dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/enabled.md

 </Tabs>

 ## Definition
-An optional configuration for disabling models, seeds, snapshots, and tests.
+An optional configuration for enabling or disabling a resource.

 * Default: true